 Sub-Task Title 2.2 A ir Quality

-Total Budget \$ 60,427
+Total Budget \$ 42,429

-FHWA \$ 34,913
+FHWA \$ 28,281

-State Match \$ 3,996
+State Match \$ 3,237

-FTA 5303 \$ 19,308
+FTA 5303 \$ 9,790

-In-kind \$ 2,210
+In-kind \$ 1,121

 Dues \$ -

 Air quality conformity determinations are a required component of the RTP and TIP and all amendments that expand vehicular capacity (non-exempt projects).
 The RVMPO will prepare air quality conformity determinations as needed to respond to plan and program amendments.
-The most recent air quality conformity determination was made in September 2017 for the 2017-2042 RTP and October 2020 for the 2021-2024 TIP.
+The most recent air quality conformity determination was made in September 2021 for the 2021-2045 RTP.
 This updates the prior RTP conformity on March of 2017.
 The RVMPO follows federal requirements for interagency air quality consultation and public involvement procedures outlined in the MPO's Public Participation Plan for RTP and TIP amendments, and Air Quality Conformity Determinations.
 Funds for this task reflect the additional amount of staff time required to coordinate with Sierra Research (RVMPO's MOVES modeling consultant) to develop data and run MOVES.
 Conformity training and practice as well as other air-quality-related training will occur under this task.

-A $PM{10}$ State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
+A PM10 State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
 A Carbon Monoxide SIP is in place in Medford, which sets a CO emissions budget for Medford on-road source emissions.
 The RVMPO will continue to coordinate with DEQ, ODOT, EPA, FTA and FHWA to maintain transportation conformity status, including any coordination and consultation necessary.
 A CO Limited Maintenance Plan was completed by ODEQ in June 2015 and a public hearing held in Medford on September 17, 2015.
 The Environmental Quality Commission (EQC) held a hearing on December 9, 2015 and submitted the SIP to EPA on December 11, 2015.
 EPA approved the adequacy determination in March 2016.
 Upon EPA's approval of the adequacy determination, the MPO will not be required to perform a regional emissions analysis to demonstrate conformity for CO.
-There really won't be much time savings in doing the $PM{10}$ modeling only vs. both pollutants as was done for the last TIP and RTP update.
+There really won't be much time savings in doing the PM10 modeling only vs. both pollutants as was done for the last TIP and RTP update.
 The non-attainment seasons are slightly different for each pollutant (slightly shorter for CO).
 But all the other inputs are the same.
-Plus the consultant has to estimate fugitive dust emissions for $PM{10}$ outside MOVES.
+Plus the consultant has to estimate fugitive dust emissions for PM10 outside MOVES.